 Structuring your survey questions and keeping them as pointed as possible is going to be key to their success.
 Creating generic surveys that are trying to cover too much ground will only bring you more questions than answers.
 Websites are a good asset to structure your survey around; it is the most comprehensive place where your positioning, messaging, and overall branding are rolled up into one.

-Saas positioning and messaging are living and breathing assets
+B2B SaaS positioning and messaging are living and breathing assets

 Realistically, your positioning and messaging documentation are never complete.
 The B2B SaaS industry is constantly evolving, new players are entering the market daily, and your product will also be changing.
 So that means your positioning and messaging will always be a project in progress.